Table of contents

 We get the grammar and spelling right

-I did not often meet people who are more picky about grammar and spelling than me — but then Lawrie came along!
-And, as a newspaper copy editor, he corrected and rewrote other journalists copy for a living.
+I did not often meet people who were more picky than I about grammar and spelling — but then Lawrie came along!
+As a newspaper copy editor, he corrected and rewrote other journalists’ stories for a living.
 So it’s nice to work with someone who actually cares about these things as I do.

-If you are writing in your native (first) language but you don’t know how to spell or construct sentences, you could be telling your potential host several things — that you are inarticulate, illiterate, or just lazy.
-Is this how you want your hosts to think of you?
+If you are writing in your native (first) language but you don’t know how to spell or construct sentences, your potential host may conclude that you are inarticulate, illiterate or just lazy.
+Is this what you want your host to think?
 Worse case scenario is that you give them incorrect or incomplete information about critical issues such as your arrival and departure times.

 Email and other communication channels

-We decide early on in our relationships with hosts which written communication channel best suits us all.
+Early on in our relationships, we decide with hosts which written communication channel best suits us all.
 We prefer to use the house sitting site because most sites offer good security and it keeps all communication in one place.
 But we also use apps such as WhatsApp, Messenger, FaceTime and email.